 Validation also provides return data on addresses that allow companies to better customize their customer communication and tailor services, such as geolocation data.
 Companies will be able to filter their campaigns and mail based on which addresses are business vs. residential addresses, rural vs. urban, and more.

 To sign up for an address validation service, research which companies best suit your organization’s communication and marketing needs.
 The quantity and location of the addresses you need verified are two of the most important factors.
 Different companies offer small-scale or bulk postal address verification in one or multiple countries.
 Cost is another factor that many organizations carefully weight.

 Once you’ve found the perfect service for your company’s needs, it’s easy to sign up and integrate the service with your website, application, etc. When possible, it’s useful to take advantage of free trails in order to see how user-friendly and effective the service is.
 Depending on how long the trial is or what features are included in the trial, you can run a test campaign to see if your ROI or other KPIs change, and if so, how minimally or drastically.

 CDYNE’s address validation API offers bulk address standardization, correction, and verification across North America.
 We’ve been reliably servicing a variety of industries since 1999.
 Our programmable USPS API uses SOAP or REST protocols, meaning it’s easy and quick to integrate into your website or system.
 Volume-based pricing ensures our API fits in every company’s budget, along with custom plan packages for select businesses.
-Read more about how we can help you or sign up for a free trial to see how easy it is to verify addresses.
 As a courtesy, all plans include Residential Delivery Indicator, code documentation, HTTPS protocol, geolocation data returns, Instant Address Verification, and CASS™ Certification.